 Final Destination: Berlin

-Train also calls at: Amersfoort
+These trains also call at: Amersfoort

 A slightly odd feature of this rail journey is that you'll be travelling from west to east right across The Netherlands on a German train.